CyberCRI/miniBot/README.md

 ### Costumise the content
-The code for the chatbot was taken from https://chatbotsmagazine.com/contextual-chat-bots-with-tensorflow-4391749d0077 You can change your chatbot's detected intents and possible answers in /minibot/server/model/intents.json
+The code for the chatbot was taken from https://chatbotsmagazine.com/contextual-chat-bots-with-tensorflow-4391749d0077 You can change your chatbot's detected intents and possible answers directly in /minibot/server/model/intents.json or from the client admin interface.